Moose Hunting

 Although success can be measured in a number of ways, if you are not in the right area or you have inadequate equipment your trip or maybe your trip of a lifetime can turn into one that you prefer to forget rather than remember.
 Sometimes all it takes is to get a few hunting tips to set you on the road to success.

-The Right Information
+The Right Information for Moose Hunting

 Our first ever moose hunting trip was unsuccessful (September 1990), but we learned from our mistakes and have been successful every year since.
 That first trip we spent a lot of time learning the new area, driving up and down every road we could find.
 We walked into meadows, followed creeks to find beaver ponds, climbed mountains and scoured every inch of the area that we could in the time we had.

 During that inaugural trip, looking for moose sign really was the key to our future success.
 We found that not everywhere we went moose sign was present.
-Taking note of the sign that we discovered we were able to narrow down the areas of moose concentration, that is to say we found some locations that obviously had more moose traffic than others.
+Taking note of the sign that we discovered we were able to narrow down the areas of moose concentration, that is to say we found some locations that obviously had more moose traffic than others (core areas).
 It takes a considerable amount of time to find these pockets but by doing so you will increase your success ratio.

 While hunting it is always important to practice bear safety.
-As hunters we sneak around in the woods, therefore it is inevitable that we sneak up on bears from time to time.
+As hunters, we sneak around in the woods, therefore it is inevitable that we sneak up on bears from time to time.
 Do you know how to deal with a surprised bear?

 Once you have narrowed down the areas where the highest concentration of moose sign is, you can then focus on the moose hunt itself.

-Speaking of high concentrations of moose, read this article about Newfoundland Moose Hunting, likely the highest concentrations of moose in the world.
+Speaking of high concentrations of moose, read this article about Newfoundland Moose hunting, likely the highest concentrations of moose in the world.

 Learn How to Hunt Moose